 Dog Foot Anatomy

-Dogs have feet that may be covered with fur, but they also have paw pads that lack this furry covering.
-Paw pads are great for protecting the feet from rough surfaces, provide shock absorption, and traction but they aren't immune to burns.
-Dogs have six paw pads on each foot and each paw pad is made up of a thick skin, fat, and connective tissue.
+Dogs have paws that may be partially covered with fur, but they also have paw pads that lack this furry covering.
+Paw pads are great for protecting the feet from rough surfaces, providing shock absorption, and traction but they aren't immune to burns.
+Dogs have five paw pads on each foot that contact the ground as well as 2 additional pads on the front limbs that do not usually make contact with the ground.
+Each paw pad is made up of thick skin, fat, and connective tissue.

 Pavement and Air Temperatures

-Asphalt temperatures can be up to 60 degrees hotter than the air temperature (when in direct sunlight with no wind and low humidity) so it's important to be aware of the difference between pavement and air temperatures.
+Asphalt temperatures can be much hotter than the air temperature (when in direct sunlight with no wind and low humidity) so it's important to be aware of the difference between pavement and air temperatures.

 |Air Temperature Vs. Pavement Temperature|